 Learning Communities (LCs) will strive to create a culture of learning to improve student success and to increase overall retention during the first year of the undergraduate experience.
-Students will have the opportunity to opt-into a year-long learning community during registration at new student orientation.
-Cohorts of 20 students will be enrolled in same 2 courses during the semester.
+Students will have the opportunity to opt-into a semester-long learning community during registration at new student orientation.
+Cohorts of 20 students will be enrolled in same 2 to 4 courses during the semester.
 These linked courses will have a direct connection and shared assignments to encourage students to collaborate and master material by working together.
-The fundamental purpose of LCs at A&M San Antonio will be to develop cohort identity, to establish a culture of learning and to create a sense of belonging to the university.
+The fundamental purpose of LCs at A&M-San Antonio will be to develop cohort identity, to establish a culture of learning and to create a sense of belonging to the university.

-The faculty advising program will offer students the opportunity to be paired with a faculty member on campus during their first-year of college.
-Participants in this program can expect an opportunity to have multiple interactions with their faculty mentors through various events, one-on-one meetings and social gatherings.
-Faculty mentoring provides students the opportunity to build relationships with a professor on campus who can offer insight and first-hand perspective as they navigate college life at A&M San Antonio.
+The Faculty Advising Program offers students the opportunity to be paired with a faculty member on campus during their first-year of college.
+Participants in this program can expect to have multiple interactions with their faculty mentors through various events, one-on-one meetings, and social gatherings.
+Faculty mentoring provides students the opportunity to build relationships with a professor on campus who can offer insight and first-hand perspective as they navigate college life at A&M-San Antonio.

 Academic Learning Center